Club Foot 2-28-05 Pete Ramey with 2018 edits

-When a problem above the hoof limits the range of motion of the foreleg, the hoof responds by becoming more upright.
+When a problem above the hoof limits the range of motion or practical length of a foreleg (any injury or pathology, differences in length of pairs of bones, even back, hip or dental problems), the hoof usually responds by becoming more upright.
 This is the horse’s attempt to find some measure of balance in an unbalanced situation.
 This does not take all of the responsibility from the farrier.
 If left unchecked, this pattern will become more severe over time.
 Each hoof needs to be treated as an individual and trimmed for adequate and uniform sole thickness, for longer stride, for heel-first impact and to grow out any wall flaring.
 Meanwhile, we should try to identify and heal the true problem while understanding that the deformation of the hoof is only a symptom of that true problem.

 I’ll lay out some of the problems that can lead a horse’s hoof to become pathologically upright, and some treatment options.

 Added in 2018 – Left or Right-Handedness